pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 description: ""
 ---

-**Linear Algebra** is a branch of mathematics that is widely used in science and engineering.
-It is essential for understanding many machine learning algorithms.
-It is also used to describe rotations and translations in animations.
+**Linear Algebra** is a branch of mathematics that is essential to understand learning algorithms and to describe rotations and translations in animations.

+# Contents

+- Basics

+   - Scalars, Vectors and Matrices
+   - Operations on Vectors
+   - Operations on Matrices
+   - Special Matrices
+   - Norms

+- Vector Space

+   - Vector Space and its properties
+   - Linear Combination and Span
+   - Linear Independence
+   - Basis of a Vector Space
+   - Change of Basis using the Gram-Schmidt Process
+   - Row and Column Spaces
+   - Null Space

+- System of Linear Equations

+   - Solving a System using Gauss Elimination
+   - Linear Transformations
+   - Determinant

+- Inverse of a Matrix

+   - Existence of an Inverse
+   - Finding the Inverse using Gauss-Jordan Elimination

+- Decomposition

+   - Eigen Decomposition
+   - Singular Value Decomposition

 # Scalars, Vectors and Matrices

-A **scalar** is just a single number.
-It can be a real-valued number, a natural number or an integer.
-A scalar is denoted by a lowercase alphabet.
+A **scalar** is just any real number.
+It is denoted by a lowercase alphabet.

 A **vector** is an ordered list of numbers and functions.
 The numbers and functions are called **components** of the vector.
 It is denoted by a bold lowercase alphabet.

-A vector with a single column is called a **column vector**, and a vector with a single row is called a **row vector**.
+A vector in the form of a column is called a **column vector**, and a vector in the form of a row is called a **row vector**.

 $$
 \begin{bmatrix}